zhangzhao4444/claude-debugs-for-you/README.md

 This is an [MCP](https://docs.anthropic.com/en/docs/build-with-claude/mcp) Server and VS Code extension which enables claude to interactively debug and evaluate expressions.

-That means it should also work with other models / clients etc. but I only demonstrate it with Claude Desktop here.
+That means it should also work with other models / clients etc. but I only demonstrate it with Claude Desktop and Continue here.

 It's language-agnostic, assuming debugger console support and valid launch.json for debugging in VSCode.